Methods of arbitrary optimal order with tetrahedral finite-element meshes forming polyhedral approximations of curved domains: Error estimates

 Finally (\ref{errestconvex}) easily derives from \eqref{errestimate0} and the triangle inequality with ${\mathcal C}(f,g) = C_F C/\alpha \parallel f \parallel_{k-1} + C_G (1+ C/\alpha) \parallel g \parallel_{k+1/2,\Gamma}$, where $C_G$ and $C_F$ are constants such that $| u^0 |_{k+1} \leq C_F \parallel f \parallel_{k-1}$ and $| u^H |_{k+1} \leq C_G \parallel g \parallel_{k+1/2,\Gamma}$. \QED \begin{remark} It is noticeable that the continuity of functions in $W_h^g$ is nowhere required in the above error analysis.
 Indeed in the generalization given in \cite{COAM} of classical error bounds such as Strang's inequalities, only the residual $a_h(u,v) - L_h(v)$ needs to be evaluated for $v \in V_h$.
 Thanks to the continuity of functions in $V_h$ this residual trivially vanishes.
 Incidentally this explains why it is not reasonable to replace $V_h$ by $W_h^0$, as one might be tempted to in order to define a symmetric approximate problem. \QED \\ \end{remark}

 If we assume that the solution of \eqref{Poisson} is a little more regular, it is possible to establish for problem \eqref{Poisson-h} an $O(h^{k+1})$-error estimate in the norm of $L^2(\Omega_h)$, based on \eqref{errestconvex} and a classical duality argument.
-We observe that for the two-dimensional analog of \eqref{Poisson-h} the validity of such an estimate was proven in \cite{M3AS}, at the price of a rather laborious analysis.
+We observe that for the two-dimensional analog of \eqref{Poisson-h} the validity of such an estimate was proven in \cite{arXiv}, at the price of a rather laborious analysis.
 In the three-dimensional case the study becomes even more complex since our method is nonconforming, in contrast to its two-dimensional version.
-That is why for the sake of brevity we next prove an $L^2$-error estimate in the particular case where $g \equiv 0$. \begin{theorem} As long as $h$ is sufficiently small and in any case $h < 1$, if $\Omega$ is convex, $\Gamma$ is a manifold of class $C^{k}$ and the solution $u$ of (\ref{Poisson}) for $g \equiv0$ belongs to $H^{k+1+r}(\Omega)$, for $r=1/2+\epsilon$ where $\epsilon>0$ can be arbitrarily small, the solution $u_h$ of (\ref{Poisson-h}) satisfies for $k>1$ and a suitable constant ${\mathcal C}_0$ independent of $h$ and $u$:
+That is why for the sake of brevity we next prove an $L^2$-error estimate in the particular case where $g \equiv 0$. \begin{theorem} Let $k>1$ and $\Omega$ be convex.
+Assume that $\Omega$ is of the piecewise $C^{k+1}$-class and the solution $u$ of (\ref{Poisson}) for $g \equiv0$ belongs to $H^{k+1+r}(\Omega)$, for $r=1/2+\epsilon$ where $\epsilon>0$ can be arbitrarily small.
+Then the solution $u_h$ of (\ref{Poisson-h}) satisfies for a suitable constant ${\mathcal C}_0$ independent of $h$ and $u$:

 \end{theorem}